 The Job of a Certified Nursing Assistant

-- Furnishing basic services to patients
+- Furnishing basic care to patients

 - Reading patient's vital signs

-- Keeping a record of patient's health status
+- Maintaining a record of patient's health status

 - Cleaning and dressing patients